Augusta02/assessment_meritinc/README.md

   ![assessment_meritinc](expeiement_2.jpeg)

-Full supervison achieves the best validation mIoU of 0.5802 while Partial CE achieves 0.5104, with a gao of 0.069, this implies that PArtial CE recovers at 88% of the performace are achieveable with complete dense annotation, while using only 60 labeled pixels per image instead of 65536 (the number of pixels in 256x256 image).
+Full supervison achieves the best validation mIoU of 0.5802 while Partial CE achieves 0.5104, with a gap of 0.0698, this implies that Partial CE recovers 88% of the performance are achieveable with complete dense annotation, while using only 60 labeled pixels per image instead of 65536 (the number of pixels in 256x256 image).

 The loss curves in our plot indicates another interesting pattern, the full supervision of the model shows higher variance across epochs, with validation loss jumping noticably between 2 and 9 epochs.
-Partial CE produces a much shoother and more stable loss trajectory, this is due to gradients in full supervison are compyuted from every pixel including ambiguous boundary regions which can intreoduce noise while Partial CE computes its gradients only from a small set therefore not exposed to the noise.
+Partial CE produces a much smoother and more stable loss trajectory, this is due to gradients in full supervison are computed from every pixel including ambiguous boundary regions which can introduce noise while Partial CE computes its gradients only from a small set therefore not exposed to the noise.

 Both models show healthy training behaviour with no sign of overfitting: validation loss stays close to training loss throughout, and mIoU improves consistently.